EU lawmaker held for questioning in corruption scandal

-BRUSSELS (AP) — A EU lawmaker linked to a corruption scandal that rocked the bloc’s Parliament in December was detained for questioning Friday as police conducted further raids, Belgium’s federal prosecutor’s office said.
+BRUSSELS (AP) — A EU lawmaker linked to a corruption scandal that rocked the bloc’s Parliament in December was detained for questioning as police conducted further raids, Belgium’s federal prosecutor’s office said Friday.

 The office said police searched a banking safe in the city of Liege belonging to Belgian lawmaker Marc Tarabella.
 Offices in the town hall of Anthisnes, where Tarabella serves as mayor, were also raided.